 Phase

-C is recovery from Phase B so it is longer than Phase A and you can
+C is recovery from Phase B so it is generally longer than Phase A and you can

 walk some to allow your horse to catch their breath.
 The penalties are